Costa Rica and The Panama Canal

 Accommodation: Double Tree by Hilton Hotel Cariari (or similar)

-After a leisurely buffet breakfast, check-out of your room and drive two-hours west to Puerto Caldera where your vessel awaits.
-After boarding, you’ll have time to settle into your cabin before our important briefings before sitting down to enjoy lunch as you sail to Isla Tortuga (Turtle Island).
-You can relax on the white sand beach or venture into the warm water to swim, snorkel or dive.
-The water is teeming with a dizzying array of fish and other creatures including manta rays, spinner dolphins and perhaps sharks.
-There are even some buried treasures there – literally.
-There are three shipwrecks off the shore of the island, offering plenty of opportunities to explore the remains of sunken vessels.
-At Isla Tortuga we will do our kayak orientation and have our first introductory paddle.
+After a leisurely buffet breakfast, transfer to Puerto Caldera (2-hours) where your vessel awaits.
+After boarding, you’ll have time to settle into your cabin before participating in important safety briefings.
+Afterwards, enjoy lunch on board as you sail to nearby Isla Tortuga (Turtle Island), where can snorkel, swim, paddle or relax.
+The water is teeming with a dizzying array of tropical fish, big pufferfish, turtles, sting rays, white tip reef sharks, and occasionally dolphins.
+Isla Tortuga we will do our kayak orientation and have our first introductory paddle.

 Day 3 Curú National Wildlife Refuge